 - Scope: The scope is used to define the penetration test rules, often preventing accidental damage or affecting business operations.
 The scope can limit the times of day when conducting the assessment, what machines are allowed to be targeted or exploited, and which employees to target during assessments involving phishing emails.
 When the assessment allows the penetration tester to have a wider assessment scope, the penetration tester can find and exploit more vulnerabilities that criminals could use in a real cyber security attack.

 - Limitation of methods allowed: Limiting the methods and exploits used is generally accepted by penetration testers.
-This is enforced to prevent accidentally crashing necessary systems and affecting productivity.
-While a penetration test’s main goal is to find exploitable vulnerabilities, the tester should be wary of any known exploit that could cause a system to shut down unexpectedly.
-In cases such as this, it is the penetration testers’ duty to inform the client of the vulnerability and the potential result of exploiting the vulnerability.
-If the client does not wish for the vulnerability to be exploited, the penetration tester should document the finding and include it in the final deliverable report.
+This is enforced to prevent accidentally crashing critical systems and affecting productivity.
+While a penetration test’s primary goal is to find exploitable vulnerabilities, the tester should be wary of any known exploit that could cause a system to shut down unexpectedly.
+In cases such as this, the penetration testers must inform the client of the vulnerability and the potential result of exploiting it.
+If the client does not wish to use the vulnerability, the penetration tester should document the finding and include it in the final deliverable report.

-- Known exploits and experimentation: These two limitations directly impact each other, as, without experimentation and lack of current known exploits, an unknown exploit could be later used against a business.
-These two limitations stem from the amount of time given for the testing period, as experimental testing may result in unintended damages or lack of provable results.
+- Known exploits and experimentation: These two limitations directly impact each other, as, without investigation and lack of current known exploits, an unknown exploit could be later used against a business.
+These two limitations stem from the amount of time given for the testing period, as experimental testing may result in unintended damages or a lack of provable results.
 Penetration testers are also limited to known exploits that have been approved for testing, as this prevents accidental damage to systems or system processes.
-Additionally, testing experimental exploits can take time to perfect and may need specific modifications for each scenario.
-Compared to penetration testers, malicious attackers often have the ability to develop and test custom exploits against various systems of a targeted environment.
+Additionally, experimental testing exploits can take time to perfect and may need specific modifications for each scenario.
+Compared to penetration testers, malicious attackers often can develop and test custom exploits against various systems of a targeted environment.